 The second thing which I find extremely important to address is just studies.
 There might be times when you feel overwhelmed or don’t see the meaning of what you are doing for coursework.
 I sometimes had that feeling when I was doing readings during the lockdown period where you had a disconnect between the coursework and the meetings where you could not connect the dots in your head to see the purpose of what you just read.
 But it all comes together further on as you read, and it’s alright if you do not understand everything from the reading the first time you do it; that is what studying is for.
 It is also relatively easy to get the feeling that you are falling behind or that you procrastinate too much, but the thing is, everybody does their studying differently.
 Some people like to do all their work as soon as it is assigned, and others want to do them at the last minute.
 So all ways of studying and doing your work are pleasing if you learn from it and do what you came here to do: learn.

-The third and most important thing that everybody should keep in mind is being productive with your time in university.
-We all worked hard and paid money to get into these academic institutions, so you need to grasp each possible thread that could lead you to do other exciting things during your time here.
-Of course, I know that it is easier said than done, but it is just a thing you have to attempt, even if you fail sometimes.
+The third and most crucial thing that everybody should keep in mind is being productive with your time in university.
+So, you need to grasp each possible thread that could lead you to do other exciting things during your time here.
+Of course, I know it is easier said than done, but it is just a thing you must attempt, even if you sometimes fail.
 I would certainly consider myself an average blog writer at best, but from my personal experience, just forcing myself to get up and participate in something has given me some of the best memories and knowledge of my time here.
 By participating in many different activities, even if they were outside the university, I have experience in volunteering work, researched various organisations, and even landed an internship at LATO, a sub-organisation for NATO, an organisation I would love to do work in.
-And of course, it also leads me to DEN, which is the organisation you can read this blog.
-You have so many opportunities to do many exciting things; you need to participate and show everyone what you can do!.
+And of course, it also leads me to DEN, the organisation you can read this blog.
+You have so many opportunities to do many exciting things; you must participate and show everyone what you can do!.

 Karlis Starks, Year 2, BA (Hons) Politics and International Relations.